 EYFS

-The Early Years Foundation Stage (EYFS) curriculum within Fellgate Primary School follows the Early Years Foundation Stage Statutory Framework 2021 which sets standards for the learning, development and care of children from birth to five years old.
+The Early Years Foundation Stage (EYFS) curriculum within Fellgate Primary School follows the Early Years Foundation Stage Statutory Framework 2025 which sets standards for the learning, development and care of children from birth to five years old.
+We believe that everything starts in Early Years.
 We uphold the four guiding principles within the EYFS and we strongly believe it is important that these principles are used when implementing the seven areas of learning and development.
 We recognise that every child is unique and that they learn to be strong and independent through positive relationships.
 Furthermore, we believe that children learn and develop best in enabling environments and we recognise that children develop and learn in different ways.

 We provide children with a nurturing and enabling ‘family’ environment where they can feel safe, secure and valued and develop a lifelong love of learning.
 Our ambitious and inclusive curriculum educates all children in knowledge, skills and understanding, to be effective, inquisitive, curious, independent learners and influence their wider thinking across all areas of the curriculum.